project-travel-mate/Travel-Mate/README.md

 # IndiaHacks - Travel Mate

 A must have app for all the travellers out there.
 The app provides user with everything  <b> From Planning to Journey </b> and also from <b> From Journey to Destination </b>.
+The system basically uses a [mash-up technology](https://en.wikipedia.org/wiki/Mashup_(web_application_hybrid))